 Your well-being is dependent on functioning knees more than you may know.
 Think about it.
-If you have pain in your knees, even simple tasks such as walking or using the stairs can become tedious.
+If you have knee pain, even simple tasks such as walking or using the stairs can become tedious.

 People who exercise regularly are unable to do activities like run, weight train, or dance if they are experiencing knee pain.
 Preventing or dealing with knee pain is important during exercise, and the following techniques will help you accomplish that.